cml-classroom/geog4-6300-lab-6-mmr91362/Lab-6_regression.md

     ## Multiple R-squared:  0.05064,    Adjusted R-squared:  0.04931
     ## F-statistic: 38.08 on 1 and 714 DF,  p-value: 1.136e-09

-{Most variables are highly significant, with p-values less than 0.001, except for variable 6, which is not statistically significant due to having the p-value 0.249.
-Variables 4, 5, and 7 show that the independent variable had a very small impact on the NDVI.
-The highest influence on the NDVI was found in variable 4 (42.73%), while the lowest is in variable 6 (0.186%) meaning variables 1, 4, 5, and 6 had a positive effect on the NDVI, whereas variables 2, 3, and 6 had a negative effect on the NDVI.}
+{Most variables are highly significant (NDVI, max temp, min temp, rain, population, and elevation), with p-values less than 0.001, except for variable 6 (Water in 2020), which is not statistically significant due to having the p-value 0.249.
+Rain, population, and elevation show that the independent variable had a very small impact on the NDVI.
+The highest influence on the NDVI was found in the rain variable with a r squared of 0.4273 or (42.73%), while the lowest is in the water in 2020 variable with a r squared of 0.001862 or (0.186%).
+This data shows that the variables with higher r squared percentages fit the regression model better than the variables with a lower r squared percentage.
+So, the higher r squared values (observed in the NDVI, max temp, min temp, rain, population) means there is less variation between observed data in the fitted values where as a lower r squared value (observed in the water 2020 and elevation) means there was bigger differences or more variation between data and the fit.

 **Question 5** *Create a multivariate regression model with the variables of interest, choosing EITHER max or min temperature (but not